jmckinley22/wfyoung/README.md

 ## Deployment

 The website is automatically deployed to Vercel on every push to the main branch.
+Visit the [deployment dashboard](https://vercel.com) to monitor the status.

 ## License